Welcome to North Carolina Oxford Houses

 · Houses operate democratically, electing house officers who serve six-month terms.

-· Any Resident who relapses must be immediately expelled.
+· Any Resident who has a recurrence of the use of alcohol and/or illicit drugs must be immediately expelled.

 It is preferred that Individuals complete a treatment program, depending on what treatment options are available in that area and be drug and alcohol free for 14 days or more (longer is preferred) at the time of application.
 They must also be willing to accept the house rules and expectations, and be able to pay their share of the expenses.

-Individuals who are interested in living in an Oxford House apply directly to the house of their choice.
-If there are vacancies, an interview will be scheduled.
+Individuals who are interested in living in an Oxford House should call the house of their choice to see if there are any vacancies, If there are vacancies, an interview will be scheduled.
 The interview with an applicant involves all members of a house.
 Eighty percent of the house members must vote to accept the applicant as a roommate.